-Iron toxicity: not common and mainly on lower fields with long flooding periods during crop growth.
+Iron toxicity: not common, occurs on lower fields with long flooding periods and on mid terraces where iron-rich groundwater surfaces.
 Can be stronger if large amounts of organic materials are applied.

 Plant symptoms: Small brown spots on lower leaves starting from the tip, or whole leaves colored orange-yellow to brown.
-Frequently black coating on root surfaces.
+Frequently, black coating on root surfaces present.